Scoring Your Credit - How's Your Credit Score

 - Payment History — How many late payments have you made?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your credit score gives lenders an insight into what type of borrower you are based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accrued over time could be more than double that of someone with a better FICO score.
+Lenders want to ensure that giving you a loan isn't a risk for them.
+Your FICO score gives lenders a view of what type of borrower you are based solely on your credit history.
+You'll need a score of at least 700 to get a satisfactory interest rate.
+You can get approved for a mortgage with a lower score, but the interest accumulated over time could be more than double the amount of someone having a near perfect credit score.

-Getting your credit in order is the first step in purchasing a home.
-Call us at 760-727-3776 and we can help you get on the right track to the home of your dreams.
+We're used to working with all levels of FICO scores.
+Contact us and we can help you get on the right track to the home of your dreams.

-You want an improved score, but how do you get it?
+You want a higher score, but how do you get there?
 Improving your FICO score takes time.
-It can be hard to make a significant change in your number with small changes, but your score can improve in a year by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+It can be difficult to make a large-scale change in your FICO score with quick fixes, but your score can improve in a few years by monitoring your credit report and by using your credit wisely.
 The most important thing is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+You'll improve your credit score by using these tips:

-- Apply for gas cards or retail credit.
-For those who have no credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to get credit, increase your spending limits and have a solid payment history, which will raise your FICO score.
-You should always beware of keeping a high balance for too long because these types of cards more than likely have a steeper interest rate.
+- Chain store cards and gas cards.
+For those who have no credit or low credit, department store credit cards and gas credit cards are ways to start your credit history, increase your spending limits and keep up your payments, which will raise your FICO score.
+You should always beware of maintaining a high balance for too long because these types of cards normally have a surprisingly high interest rate.

-- Don't let your cards get dusty.
-Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts maintain an active status.
-But, make sure you pay them off in one or two payments.
+- Keep your cards in rotation.
+Whether you have older cards, or are just getting started with credit, use your cards so that your accounts maintain an active status.
+But, pay them off in no more than two or three payments.

 - Stay on top of payments.
-How often you're late with payments greatly affects your credit score.
-It's where people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to rebuild your credit with payment history, but it's the surest way to prove that you're able to make payments to a lender.
+Your credit score plummets with each account that goes to collections.
+It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to restore your credit this way, but it's the most reliable way to show that you're responsible enough to make payments to a bank.

 - Ensure that your credit history is correct.
-If you discover mistakes on your credit report, contact the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+If you find incorrect items on your credit report, write to the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-Knowing the methods you can use to raise your FICO score, you can move toward becoming a homeowner.
-Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Stoneridge Realty & Property Management Services, the loan application process can be a stress-free experience so you, too, can achieve home ownership.
+Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Stoneridge Realty & Property Management Services, the loan application process is sure to go more smoothly so you, too, can achieve home ownership.